Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide400.md

 -   Open windows PuTTY program or mac Terminal

--   SSH into your database instance with the following syntax, use the file path of where your private SSH key resides and the IP address you found earlier
+-   SSH into your database instance with the following syntax, use the file path of where your private SSH key resides and the database IP address.

 	```ssh -i File_Path_To_Private_SSH_Key opc@Database_IP_Address```